getgauge/docs.gauge.org/plugin.rst

 .. cssclass:: dynamic-content macos

-    By default the plugins are stored at ``~/.gauge/plugins`` in Mac OS X and Linux systems.
+    By default the plugins are stored at ``~/.gauge/plugins`` in macOS X and Linux systems.

 .. cssclass:: dynamic-content linux